AllStarLink/Allmon3/src/allmon3-passwd.1.md

   user         username to create/modify

 optional arguments:
-  -h, --help   show this help message and exit --delete     delete the user specified by 'user' --debug      enable debug-level logging output --file FILE  alternate file to edit; default /etc/allmon3/users --version    get the version of the software
+  -h, \-\-help   show this help message and exit

+  \-\-delete     delete the user specified by 'user'

+  \-\-debug      enable debug-level logging output

+  \-\-file FILE  alternate file to edit; default /etc/allmon3/users

+  \-\-version    get the version of the software

 # DESCRIPTION
 Allmon3's user database is managed by `allmon3-passwd`.
 Adding a new user